Virtualization Suggestions

 concurrent VM application can take 10 seconds or longer.
 Some

 applications might even time out.
-I personally use "bridged" when on my
+I personally use "bridged" when on

 home network and "host only" when traveling.